We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We know scalp massage feels good, but can it help grow your hair, too?
 Maybe.

 The hair on your head goes through a life cycle that involves growth, resting, and shedding.
-It’s common for people to lose around 100 hairs a day.
+It’s common for people to lose up to 100 hairs a day.

 Other causes of hair loss include: